Santa Barbara Home Prices

-If you’re thinking of moving from Marin to Santa Barbara, we can help you.
+If you’re thinking of moving from the Bay Area to Santa Barbara, we can help you.
 Or, if you’re looking for a quality investment property or second home we can help you with that too!

 Two years ago my wife and I moved to Santa Barbara and have gone to work for Coldwell Banker in Montecito, California.
-We thought Marin was Paradise (and it is), but we’ve found Santa Barbara to be heaven.
 The climate here is amazing, and the natives are friendly!

 * Stop reading now if you are even remotely humor impaired or comedically challenged!